-After years of speculation, conflicting interviews from its stars, and a delightful onstage reunion at last year’s SAG Awards, those of us who still worship at the feet of the cult classic that is The Devil Wears Prada finally have the news we’ve been waiting for: almost two decades later, a sequel is now in production and—wait for it—Meryl Streep, Anne Hathaway, Emily Blunt, and Stanley Tucci are all officially returning for it.
+After years of speculation, conflicting interviews from its stars, and a delightful onstage reunion at last year’s SAG Awards, a sequel to The Devil Wears Prada is officially on its way, with Meryl Streep, Anne Hathaway, Emily Blunt, and Stanley Tucci all returning for it.

-But now, it looks like that particular gang—or at least most of them—will in fact be reuniting, joined by the original film’s screenwriter Aline Brosh McKenna, who is penning the next chapter, as well as its director David Frankel, and producer Wendy Finerman.
+But now, it looks like that particular gang will, in fact, be reuniting, joined by the original film’s screenwriter Aline Brosh McKenna, who is penning the next chapter, as well as its director David Frankel and producer Wendy Finerman.
 The storyline will reportedly follow “Miranda Priestly as she navigates her career amid the decline of traditional magazine publishing and faces off against Blunt’s character, Emily Charlton, now a high-powered executive for a luxury group with advertising dollars that Priestly desperately needs.”

 Per Puck’s Lauren Sherman: “Emily Charlton will be a high-powered executive at Christian Dior, and will wear Dior fashion throughout the movie.
 (Let’s hope it’s new stuff from Jonathan Anderson, who is an accomplished costume designer in his own right.)
 As for the plot, a significant spoiler ahead: still smarting from a grudge against the dowager empress editor Miranda Priestly, Emily conspires with her billionaire boyfriend (inspired in part by Jeff Bezos, I’m told) to buy Runway—which, like every other print magazine, is struggling.”
 Reps for LVMH and Disney did not comment.

-And that’s not all: as presaged in the original The Devil Wears Prada, in which Miranda was gearing up for another divorce, there is a new “Mr. Priestly” on the scene, none other than Kenneth Branagh, who is coming on board as her husband.
+And that’s not all: as presaged in the original The Devil Wears Prada, in which Miranda was gearing up for another divorce, there is a new “Mr. Priestly” on the scene, played by none other than Kenneth Branagh.
 In even more good news, Adrian Grenier’s now-universally-regarded-as-toxic boyfriend to Andy, Nate, is confirmed to not be returning.

 Instagram content

-The tantalising first teaser and still (of Hathaway, clad in a pinstriped waistcoat and trousers) don’t give much away—but we couldn’t be more excited.
-Filming is now in full swing, due to take place in both New York and Italy, and the release will land on screens on May 1, 2026.
+The release will land on screens on May 1, 2026.
 In time for spring and just days ahead of the Met Gala?
 Groundbreaking.